Connect with others who understand.

 What Rib Pain in Psoriatic Arthritis Feels Like

 Members of MyPsoriasisTeam describe rib pain in a variety of ways.
-It might feel similar to arthritis in other joints, with stiffness, reduced range of motion, and sharp or aching pain.
-Sometimes it can feel like breathing trouble.
+PsA in the ribs might feel similar to arthritis in other joints, with stiffness, reduced range of motion, and sharp or aching pain.
+It can sometimes feel like you’re struggling to breathe.
 “Have had a psoriasis flare-up in my chest and ribs — it hurts when I breathe,” one member wrote.

 Another member noted that their rib pain was so severe that they sought medical care.
 “The muscle spasms hurt so bad, it feels like I can't breathe,” they wrote.
 “Just got out of the hospital and was on very strong pain medications, which helped the spasms. ...
 Those spasms are scary and terrible.”